 However, most people do generally maintain a relaxed approach about things.
 There is a cultural tendency towards procrastination in the way situations may be approached.
 For example, problems may be met with an answer of “she’ll be right” (just leave it, she will be okay in time without our intervention).
 Australians also tend to avoid putting themselves under pressure.
 They like to prioritise their energy, placing emphasis on relaxation, holidays and winding-down.
 Some may even find people who exert themselves a lot (in their eagerness, impatience, stress, etc.) to be exasperating.
 This reflects a cultural aversion from complaining, worrying too much, reflecting on mistakes and dwelling on the past.
 Instead, people are expected to have an easy-going, ‘can do’ attitude.

-The Aboriginal culture and worldview is complex and multifaceted.
-We encourage readers to learn more at www.sbs.com.au/nitv,www.aiatsis.gov.au and www.ccca.com.au.
-For guidelines on how to sensitively refer to the Aboriginal and Torres Strait minority, see Other Considerations.
+The cultures and worldviews of Aboriginal and Torres Strait Islanders peoples are diverse, multifaceted and complex.
+We encourage readers to visit the Aboriginal and Torres Strait Islander Course for more information on Australian Indigenous cultural diversity.
+For guidelines on how to sensitively refer to the Aboriginal and Torres Strait Islander people, see Other Considerations.

 However, outside of national politics, Australians generally treat and accept people of all backgrounds equally and may simply relate more to those whom they share similarities with.
 Australians have largely embraced the cultural diversity immigrants bring, and the country constantly draws upon these influences to build its own developing national character.
 SBS found that most Australians would agree that they "are all immigrants to the land anyway".
 This is exemplified in the way the majority of Australians continued to identify their heritage elsewhere in the world; in the 2011 census, only 33.7% of the population identified their ancestry as ‘Australian’.